ExpressLRS/Docs/docs/quick-start/transmitters/aion-internal.md

 Leave all the wiring intact, you will need a still-functional radio for the next steps!

 Power up the radio and make sure internal ExpressLRS module is the active one.
-Plug in a usb cable and select `USB Serial (Debug)` as shown in the photo below.
+Plug in a usb cable and select `USB Serial (Debug)` or `USB Serial (VCP)` as shown in the photo below.
 Windows users should check Device Manager and make sure your device is being detected as STMicroelectronics Virtual COM Port device.
 If not and you're seeing a bunch of Yellow Warning icons for the RadioMaster Serial Port, install the drivers from [here](https://www.st.com/en/development-tools/stsw-stm32102.html).
 Windows 10 users can use the `W7_x64` executable.

 ![tPro serial debug](../../assets/images/tpro_serialdebug.jpg)